edan-bainglass/aiidalab-timer/README.md

 ## Usage

+To configure the timer, add `.aiidalab/aiidalab.yaml` to the deployment and set the `lifetime` key to the desired `HH:MM:SS` duration.
-If configured, the timer app container will display the following:
+When configured, the timer will display as follows:

 - Time > 30 minutes